 As the temperature went down, I stepped into the private hot spring pool by my villa’s terrace—feeling its comforting heat on my skin until sleepiness nudged me on the shoulder.

 The Village of Hot Springs and The Pine Forest.

-Mount Pancar is rich of hot springs.
+Mount Pancar is rich in hot springs.
 Near Tirta Arsanta retreat, there are 3 sources of hot springs the locals referred to as Red crater, Green crater, and Black crater.
 A 20-minute stroll from the resort, crossing the river, would take you to these craters.
-There were no strong sulphuric smell in the air, as the village hosts mineral hot springs, not sulphuric ones.
+There was no strong sulphuric smell in the air, as the village hosts mineral hot springs, not sulphuric ones.

 “Sure!”
 I exclaimed.
 It would be an experience to get this local beauty treatment while I was there!

 That morning, Pak Henri took me and my friend, Chyntia, on a hike to the craters and the pine forest surrounding the village.
 It was quite a mild hike (I was on my leather sandal), but the track could be steep at times.
 It took almost 3.5 hours for us to go there and back, but the hike offers lovely scenery of the vegetable plantations and the villagers plucking chilis and climbing trees.

 Pak Henri, like all the staff at Tirta Arsanta, came from the village.
 During our hike to the pine forest, we made several stops at the villagers’ houses when the owner called out to him.

 “We’re walking to the pine forest,” he said.

 “Walking?
 From the resort?
 So far!” the villagers responded.